-How is such a perverted attitude that values institutional image over the protection of children get established?
+How did such a perverted attitude that values institutional image over the protection of children get established?
 Since the Council of Trent each diocese was commissioned to set up seminaries to insure the education and formation of priests.
-Part of the process of introduction and survival in these ecclesiastical enclaves involves a relinquishing to one degree or another ones self to a circumscribed, all male authority regulated, supposedly sexually abstinent group where conformity of mind and will are demanded and prized.
-These are "total institutions" which confer an alternative identity and security in exchange for the personal sacrifice.
-Little by little candidates immerse themselves in an atmosphere and function of a group that has all the right answers and is more powerful and important than any other entity.
+Part of the process of introduction and survival in these ecclesiastical enclaves involves a relinquishing to one degree or another of oneself to an all male authority; a regulated, supposedly sexually abstinent group where conformity of mind and will are demanded and prized.
+These are "total institutions" which confer an alternative identity and security in exchange for sacrifice of the person.
+Little by little candidates immerse themselves in an atmosphere and function of a group that has all the right answers; one that is more powerful and important than any other entity.

 As a man moves up in the ecclesiastical system more conformity and obedience are expected and demanded for further advancement.
 Obedience that binds an individual (even blindly) to authority is the ultimate test of loyalty and proof that the individual can now justly assume institutional identity.
-There is little psychic distinction between self and institution and thus one's value is subsumed by identification with the power, prestige, and status of the church.
-Clerical dress advertises the identity and elaborate public ceremony that dignifies prelates in impressive rich robes adds to the attraction to identify with the whole church institution suffused with its power, arrogance, vanity, and inordinate self-esteem.
+There is little psychic distinction between self and institution and thus one's value is subsumed by identification with the power, prestige, and status of the Church.
+Clerical dress advertises the identity and elaborate public ceremony that dignifies prelates in impressive rich robes.
+Such distinction attracts (or draws) one to identify with the whole Church institution, suffused as it is with power, arrogance, vanity, and inordinate self-esteem.
 Certain cult-like qualities imbedded in the Roman Catholic culture remain to be teased out of the system for understanding.
+There are some strong personalities who can escape various levels of indoctrination and function maturely in the system.

+Certain cult-like qualities imbedded in the Roman Catholic culture remain to be teased out of the system for understanding.
 There are some strong personalities who can escape indoctrination to one degree or another and function maturely in the system.
-Not enough, however, to alter the system at this critical level.
+There are not enough, however, to alter the system at this critical level.
 A large proportion of priests leave the ministry before the twenty-fifth anniversary of their ordination.
-Thirty percent of two graduating classes, 1966 and 1972, from a prominent American seminary turned out to be sexual abusers of minors.
+Thirty percent of two graduating classes, 1966 and 1972, from a prominent American seminary, St. John's Seminary in Camarillo, CA, turned out to be sexual abusers of minors.
 In fact, between six and nine percent of U.S. priests have violated children (Author's personal research, unpublished).
 The operation of the system favors the production and preservation of psychosexual immaturity and narcissistic behaviors.